Natural Language Processing (NLP) focuses on "understanding" a given content by extracting information from it. People frequently use

 NLG to speech to answer back to the user.
 The combination of speech-to-text and

 NLU is also known as SLU.
+The combination of NLP and voice recognition enables several applications, like Alexa.

 NLP is used for various purposes, from generic applications such as language translation and autocorrect to industry-specific applications such as claims processing in the insurance industry and initial resume scanning in recruitment.